payflip-labs/.github/profile/README.md

 ## Built for how money should work

 Money shouldn’t depend on where it sits.
 It shouldn’t require effort to use.
+And it shouldn’t take time to move.

-With PayFlip, you can pay anyone, anytime, anywhere—without thinking about the process behind it.
+With PayFlip, you can pay anyone, anytime, anywhere without thinking about the process behind it.

 ---

 ## That’s it

 One balance.
+Instant access.
 Just enter the amount and send.